-White Duck is another Asheville favorite which eventually expanded to Greenville.
+White Duck is another Asheville favorite which eventually expanded into Greenville.
 This is a fun place where you can order eclectic tacos a la carte and try out unique craft beers.
-The menu is pretty creative and they always offer at least one gluten free and vegan selection.
+The menu is pretty creative and they always offer at least one gluten-free and vegan selection.
 The apps are pretty great too.
 Try the chips and queso!
 Delicious!

 Bonus: Free car charging for anyone with an electric vehicle.